Frequently Asked Questions: 2026 Toronto Taxes & Fees

 What is the Municipal Property Assessment Corporation responsible for?

 The Municipal Property Assessment Corporation, widely known as MPAC, is an independent provincial agency.
-They are strictly responsible for determining the accurate property assessment and officially calculating the assessed value of your property for all municipal taxation purposes across the province of ontario.
+They are responsible for determining the accurate property assessment and officially calculating the assessed value of your property for all municipal taxation purposes across the province of ontario.

 How frequently does MPAC update the assessed value of your property?